Nursing Jobs in Bloomington, IN

 Altra Homecare of Greenwood

-Caregiver/Personal Care Assistant (PCA) Altra Homecare Group is seeking compassionate PCAs to join our growing team!
-We are a community-based agency dedicated to providing exceptional in-home care for our clients.
+Caregiver Needed in Bloomington (Weekly Pay) Altra Homecare Group is seeking thoughtful caregivers to join our growing team!
+We are a community-based agency dedicated to providing unprecedented care for our clients.
 We focus on building strong relationships and personalized care plans to ensure our patients' well-being.
-Make a Difference in Someone's Life As a PCA, you'll play a vital role in supporting our clients' independence and daily needs.
+Make a Difference in Someone's Life As a caregiver, you'll play a vital role in supporting our clients' independence and daily needs.
 You'll provide companionship, assist with personal care tasks, and ensure their safety and comfort in their own homes.
-Responsibilities Assist with personal care including bathing, dressing, and toileting Prepare light meals Medication reminders (not administration) Housekeeping and laundry Assist with transfers Companionship and social engagement Document care provided and adhere to protocols Maintain a clean and safe environment Qualifications 18 years or older Valid Driver's License and Auto Insurance Strong communication, interpersonal, and organizational skills Compassionate, patient, and reliable with a positive attitude Ability to follow instructions and learn new skills Benefits Competitive wages ($14 - $16/hr) with weekly pay Overtime and holiday pay opportunities Flexible scheduling options Comprehensive health, dental, and vision insurance Direct deposit Paid Orientation Meaningful work that makes a difference Join a Supportive Team Altra Homecare offers a positive work environment with opportunities for professional growth.
-If you are a caring and dependable individual who enjoys helping others, we encourage you to apply!
+Responsibilities Assist with personal care including bathing, dressing, and toileting/changing Prepare easy meals and assist with feeding Medication reminders (not administration) Housekeeping and laundry Assist with transfers Companionship and social engagement Document care and adhere to protocols Maintain a clean and safe environment Qualifications 18 years or older Valid Driver's License and Auto Insurance Strong communication, interpersonal, and organizational skills Thoughtful, composed, and dependable with a positive attitude Ability to follow instructions and learn new skills No previous experience required Benefits Competitive wages ($14 - $16/hr) with weekly pay Overtime and holiday pay opportunities Flexible scheduling options Comprehensive health, dental, and vision insurance Direct deposit Meaningful work that makes a difference Join a Supportive Team Altra Homecare offers an uplifting work environment with opportunities for professional growth.
+If you are an attentive and dependable individual who enjoys helping others, we encourage you to apply!

 Owen Valley Rehabilitation and Healthcare Center